 Turns out the answer is not tzatziki, but more likely Chicago news anchor Tsi-Tsi-Ki Félix.

-According to the SSA’s baby name list, eight baby girls were named Tsitsiki in 2004.
-All of these baby girls were born in Illinois.
+According to the U.S. baby name data, eight baby girls were named Tsitsiki in 2004.
+All eight of these baby girls were born in Illinois.

-The name had never been on the list before, and it hasn’t made an appearance since.
+The name had never been in the data before, and it hasn’t made an appearance since.

 Tsi-Tsi-Ki Félix is originally from Michoacán, México.
 Her name is based on the Purépecha word tsitsiki, which means “flower.”

 She joined Telemundo Chicago in 2001 as a reporter, was promoted to co-anchor of the 5 p.m. news in 2005, then became solo anchor of both the 5 p.m. and 10 p.m. news in 2009.
 I’m not sure what event boosted her profile in 2004, though…maybe a Telemundo advertising campaign?

 Which leads me to a sub-theory: Mexican-American singer Lila Downs released her Latin Grammy-winning folk album Una Sangre/One Blood in April of 2004.
 The album included the Purépecha language song “Tirineni Tsitsiki,” which may have given Tsi-Tsi-Ki Félix a hand in popularizing the name Tsitsiki around that time.

 What are your thoughts on the name Tsitsiki?